-Expiration Date: November 29, 2016
+Expiration Date: November 29, 2026

 (1) NASA notices include, but are not limited to, notices of meetings for the NASA Advisory Council (NAC) or NAC subcommittees, prospective patent licenses, Government-owned inventions available for licensing, final environmental impact statements, and information collections.
 NASA notices are issued by the office of primary responsibility to achieve compliance with external requirements.

 (2) NASA regulations, which are codified in Titles 2, 5, 14, and 48 of the Code of Federal Regulation (CFR) include proposed rules (i.e., notices of proposed rulemaking), preliminary rules (i.e., advance notices of proposed rulemaking), final rules, interim final rules, and direct final rules.
 See Attachment A for definitions.
-A regulation is amended or issued if an Official-in-Charge (OIC) and the General Counsel determine that it is required or is the best available method for achieving compliance with the Agency's objectives.
+A regulation is amended or issued if an Official-in-Charge (OIC) and the General Counsel determines that it is required or is the best available method for achieving compliance with the Agency's objectives.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

 b.
 In this NPD, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms: "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.

 a.
 The National Aeronautics and Space Act, as amended, 51 U.S.C. § 20113(a).

 b.
 The Privacy Act of 1974, 5 U.S.C.
 552a.